 The Critical and Privileged Role of the Seed Investor

 Traditional analog and manufacturing businesses are cash capital intensive but low on intellectual capital intensity.
 Digital businesses are much more cash capital efficient but totally reliant on intellectual capital.
 You need less cash capital, but you do need some.
 There is still role for the early investors.
 If you get in early on a capital efficient business that gets to Product Market Fit, you are golden.
 The ICO innovation, for all its sketchy characters and craziness, is democratising early stage investing.

 During the founding days of VC it had very little to do with fund management and everything to do with innovation.
 As the VC industry grew to become a huge part of our economy, many VC Funds became more about fund management than innovation.
 All the incentive in fund management is to grow fund size.
 That naturally pushes you away from seed investing.
 Lets say you want a $100m fund (giving you $2m to run the business based on 2% AUM fee).
 Picking 100 deals at $1m each at Seed stage is too much hard work.
 You much prefer to do 10 deals at $10m each – and investing $10m at Seed stage is not wise.

-Into that market gap – huge demand at Seed stage not being met by supply – came the ICO innovation in all its messy. sketchy semi-legal glory.
-A well-designed ICO that reduces both technical risk and market risk because those who can evaluate technical risk and market risk buy the Tokens is a game-changer for investors, workers and customers.
+Into that market gap – huge demand at Seed stage not being met by supply – came the ICO innovation in all its messy, sketchy, semi-legal glory.
+A well-designed ICO that reduces both technical risk and market risk, because those who can evaluate technical risk and market risk buy the Tokens, is a game-changer for investors, workers and customers.
 Message to regulators – don’t throw out the baby (game-changing innovation) with the bathwater (scammy ICO promoters).
-Smart regulation that is tech driven not just throwing the lawyers around can be a win for both entrepreneurs and investors.
+Smart regulation that is tech driven, not just using lots of lawyers and paper, can be a win for both entrepreneurs and investors.